 Realizing the Death Note’s vast potential, Light commences a series of nefarious murders under the pseudonym “Kira,” vowing to cleanse the world of corrupt individuals and create a perfect society where crime ceases to exist.
 However, the police quickly catch on, and they enlist the help of L—a mastermind detective—to uncover the culprit.

-- epic battle of wits with high stakes
+- Epic battle of wits with the highest stakes (literally their lives).

 If you like comedy: